 \textit{\textbf{3) Suitable placement of KV caches in different hierarchies.}} Disks provide much larger capacity than the host memory (tens of TBs v.s. several hundreds of GBs).
 Thus most KV caches are retained in disks.
-However, the disks have an access bandwidth of less than 5GB/s.
+However, the disks have an access bandwidth of less than 5~GB/s.
 As conversation requests arrive randomly, their corresponding KV caches are more likely to be located in disks when being accessed, resulting in poor inference performance.
 It is essential to ensure that the KV cache to be accessed in the immediate future is always placed in the host memory instead of disks.

 \textit{\textbf{4) Unexpected invalidation of the saved KV caches.}} With the number of conversation turns increasing, the historical tokens can exceed the context window limitation.
 LLM serving engines generally perform token truncation~\cite{openai_truncation_tokens, han2023lminfinite} to reduce the input prompt.
-The truncation has no impact on previous LLM serving engines since they always recompute the KV cache based on the input prompt following truncation.
-However, the truncation makes the KV caches saved in the KV caching system invalid, since the position of each token is changed after truncation.
+The truncation has no impact on previous LLM serving engines since they always recompute the KV cache from the truncated input prompt.
+However, the truncation makes the KV caches saved in \storagename invalid, since the position of each token is changed after truncation.
 Thus it cannot match the old embedded positional encoding in the saved KV cache.
 Such context window overflow can occur with a high probability.
 As shown in Figure~\ref{fig:dist_tokennum}, 47\% and 30\% of conversation sessions have a context longer than 2K and 4K, respectively.
 It means that when using the LLaMA-2 family with 4K context window \cite{touvron2023llama2}, the context window overflow occurs in 30\% of conversation sessions.
 When using the OPT family with 2K context window \cite{zhang2022opt}, the context window overflow occurs in 47\% of conversation sessions.